 Many of these are fixed phrases, meaning you just need to remember them as you learn.
 ‘Good for your health’ is one expression like this.

 You can also say ‘good for you’, which has the same meaning, and is more natural-sounding, especially in conversational English.
 So, you could say ‘Jogging two or three times a week is good for you.’
-Learn more with our lesson on how to have a conversation.
+Learn more with this Oxford Online English lesson on how to have a conversation.

 There are some verbs like ‘phone’, ‘call’, ‘ask’ or ‘answer’ which are used with ‘to’ or a similar idea in many other languages, but not in English.
 Is this true for your language?
 Do you say ‘phone to someone’ or ‘phone someone?’

 If in your language, you say ‘phone to someone’, you need to be careful with mistakes like in sentence two!
 In English, you phone someone, call someone, ask someone and answer someone, without ‘to’.

 What about sentence three?
 You heard about this in level two.
 This sentence expresses reason – why did you go to the post office?
 To express reason, don’t use ‘for’ plus an -ing verb.
 Here, because there’s a verb – ‘send’ – you need to use ‘to’ plus an infinitive verb.